mourabitiziyad/react-scan-extension/INSTALL.md

 ## 🚀 What's Different?

-This extension uses **React Scan @latest** (always the newest version) compared to other extensions that use older, fixed versions.
+This extension uses a **patched version of React Scan** with enhanced iframe support, compared to other extensions that use unmodified versions.
 You get:

-- Latest performance detection features
+- **Enhanced iframe compatibility** - works where other extensions fail
-- Most accurate highlighting
+- **Patched source code** - `allowInIframe` forced to `true` by default
-- Improved visual feedback
+- **Bundled locally** - no CDN dependencies or loading delays
-- Enhanced iframe compatibility
+- **Reliable performance** - consistent behavior across all sites
 - Modern extension interface
-- Automatic updates to React Scan
+- **Specialized for iframe use cases**

 ## 🔒 Security & Privacy

 - **No data collection** - the extension only injects React Scan
-- **Official CDN** - loads React Scan directly from unpkg.com
+- **Local bundle** - uses a locally bundled, patched version of React Scan
 - **Local processing** - all analysis happens in your browser
-- **No external servers** - no data sent anywhere
+- **No external servers** - no data sent anywhere, no CDN dependencies

 ## 📋 System Requirements